 Service Academy Appointments

 The U.S. Service Academies are four-year post-secondary institutions that combine educational excellence with military officer training.
-Students accepted to the academies receive a free four-year education in return for a service commitment to the active-duty military after graduation.
+Students accepted to the academies receive a four-year education in return for a service commitment to the active-duty military after graduation.

 Academy Nomination Process

 In order for a candidate to be considered for nomination, an applicant must complete the following steps: